patrickmmartin/errorcodeNX/article.md

 ```

 And rather neatly we can avoid "false matches" caused by code handling caused exception types over eagerly.
 Having a unified set of identities allows callees to throw an exception, relying upon callers higher in the stack to make the decision on how to handle that status, and avoiding the need re-throw the exception.
-Even if re-thrown with the same error_code, the _identity_ is of course preserved even if the stack at the point of re-throw is different from the originating thrower.
+Even if re-thrown - if the same _error_code_ is used, the _identity_ is of course preserved even if the stack at the point of re-throw is different from the originating thrower.

-### Code Sample: exception handling examples
+### Code Sample: exception handling with fall-through

 ```
     try
     {
       // something that throws a typed_error<LibA::EPOR>
-    }
+      // if LibA::EPOR ia not a publically visible value,
+      // it is not possible to write a handler for that case only
+      // nor throw one, except for the code owning that identity TODO(PMM) check class identity }
     catch (typed_error<LibA::EBAR> &e)
     {